Monodromy of a generalized Lame equation of third order: Introduction

 Then Theorem \ref{thm-ode-mo} shows that

 This is a new phenomenon comparing to Theorems \ref{thmA}-\ref{thmB} for the Lam\'{e} equation.

 For the case that $n$ is even, Theorem \ref{thm-ode-mono} behaves as an analogue of Theorem \ref{thmA}, and the polynomial $Q_{n,l}(B)$ plays a similar role as the Lam\'{e} polynomial $\ell_m(B)$ for the Lam\'{e} equation \eqref{new-lm}.
 Note that Theorem \ref{thm-ode-mono} does not solve whether there exists $B$ such that the monodromy of \eqref{3ode} is unitary.
 This problem seems very difficult and we can not give a unified answer so far.
-However, we have the following interesting connection with the Lam\'{e} equation \eqref{new-lm} for the special case $l=1$.
+However, we have the following interesting connection with the Lam\'{e} equation \eqref{new-lm} for the special case $l=1$. \end{remark} \begin{theorem} Suppose $n\geq 0$ is even and $l=1$.
+Then $Q_{n,1}(B)=\ell_{n+2}(B)$ and $\Omega_{n,1}=\Omega_{n+2}$.
+Consequently, $\Omega_{n,1}\neq \emptyset$, $\Omega_{n,1}\neq \mathbb{H}$ and $\Omega_{n,1}\cap i\mathbb{R}_{>0}=\emptyset$. \end{theorem}